-Standing committee meeting of the Board of Trustees, Committee on Academic, Policy, Program, and Research, June 3, 2013.
+Standing committee meeting of the Board of Trustees, Committee on Faculty, Staff and Administration, October 5, 2016.